Mechanising G\"odel-L\"ob provability logic in HOL Light: Introduction

 By relying on the meta-theory for $\mathsf{G3KGL}$ developed in \cite{negri2014proofs}, we can safely claim that such an embedding provides a decision algorithm for GL: if proof search terminates on a modal formula given as input, HOL Light produces a new theorem, stating that the input formula is a theorem of GL; otherwise, our algorithm prints all the information necessary to construct an appropriate countermodel for the input formula.

+Our code is integrated into the current HOL Light distribution and freely available from \cite{hol-light}.
+The files we will occasionally refer to during the presentation are freely accessible from there.

-We can briefly summarise the present paper as follows: \begin{itemize} \item In Section \ref{synsem}, we introduce the basic ingredients of our development, namely the formal counterparts of the syntax and relational semantics for provability logic, along with some lemmas and general definitions which are useful to handle the implementation of these objects in a uniform way, i.e.~without the restriction to the specific modal system we are interested in.
-The formalisation constitutes large part of the file \verb|modal.ml|; \item In Section \ref{axiom}, we formally define the axiomatic calculus $\mathbb{GL}$, and prove in a neat way the validity lemma for this system.
-Moreover, we give formal proofs of several lemmas \emph{in} $\mathbb{GL}$ ($\mathbb{GL}$-lemmas, for short), whose majority is in fact common to all normal modal logics, so that our proofs might be re-used in subsequent implementations of different systems.
-This corresponds to contents of our code in \verb|gl.ml|; \item In Section \ref{compl} we give our formal proof of modal completeness of $\mathbb{GL}$, starting with the definition of maximal consistent \emph{lists} of formulas.
-In order to prove their syntactic properties -- and, in particular, the extension lemma for consistent lists of formulas to maximal consistent lists -- we use the $\mathbb{GL}$-lemmas and, at the same time, we adapt an already known general proof-strategy to maximise the gain from the formal tools provided by HOL Light -- or, informally, from higher-order reasoning.
+The present paper is structured as follows: \begin{itemize} \item In Section \ref{synsem}, we introduce the basic ingredients of our development, namely the formal counterparts of the syntax and relational semantics for provability logic, along with some lemmas and general definitions which are useful to handle the implementation of these objects uniformly, i.e.~without the restriction to the specific modal system we are interested in.
+The formalisation constitutes a large part of the file \verb|modal.ml|; \item In Section \ref{axiom}, we formally define the axiomatic calculus $\mathbb{GL}$ and prove neatly the validity lemma for this system.
+Moreover, we give formal proofs of several lemmas \emph{in} $\mathbb{GL}$ ($\mathbb{GL}$-lemmas, for short), whose majority is, in fact, common to all normal modal logics, so that our proofs might be re-used in subsequent implementations of different systems.
+This corresponds to the contents of our code in \verb|gl.ml|; \item In Section \ref{compl} we give our formal proof of modal completeness of $\mathbb{GL}$, starting with the definition of maximal consistent \emph{lists} of formulas.
+In order to prove their syntactic properties -- and, in particular, the extension lemma for consistent lists of formulas to maximal consistent lists -- we use the $\mathbb{GL}$-lemmas and at the same time, we adapt an already known general proof-strategy to maximise the gain from the formal tools provided by HOL Light -- or, informally, from higher-order reasoning.

+At the end of the section, we give the formal definition of bisimilarity for our setup, and we prove the associated bisimulation theorem \cite[Ch.~11]{popkorn1994first}.
+Our notion of bisimilarity is polymorphic because it can relate classes of frames sitting on different types.
+With this tool at hand, we can correctly state our completeness theorem in its natural generality (\verb|COMPLETENESS_THEOREM_GEN|) -- i.e.~for irreflexive, transitive finite frames over any (infinite) type -- this way obtaining the finite model property for GL w.r.t.~frames having finite \emph{sets} of formulas as possible worlds, as in the standard Henkin's construction.
+These results conclude the first part of the paper and are gathered in the file \verb|completeness.ml|.

+\item Section \ref{prooftheorygl} opens the part of the paper describing our original theorem prover for GL.
+We collect some basic notions and techniques for proof-theoretic investigations on modal logic.
+In particular, we recall the methodology of explicit internalisation of relational semantics and the results that provide the meta-theory for our decision algorithm.